 For newborn sessions, the industry has two paths, lifestyle or studio.
 For most photographers these paths are exclusive for me I’m proud to have found a happy middle.

-You get both experiences in the comfort of your home.
-I bring my props to you, you’ll get a gorgeous photo in the nursery; you’ll have that family portrait that you dreamed by the kitchen window; you will have your newborn posed in baskets or wearing tutus for grandma to melt in love, if you want.
+With Andre Toro Photography you get both experiences in the comfort of your home.
+I bring my studio with me, you’ll get a gorgeous photo in the nursery; you’ll have that family portrait that you dreamed by the kitchen window; you will have your newborn posed in baskets or wearing tutus for grandma to melt in love, if you want.
+It will be as posed or as candid as your hearts speaks!

 Do you want to learn more?
 There's a whole blog on this topic.